 How Reassurance Helps

-What often helps overcome this feeling for your partner, is that they can fall back on knowing that you are attracted to them and you do desire them because this is something that has been verbalized throughout the day/week.
+What often helps overcome this feeling for your partner, is that they can fall back on knowing that you are attracted to them and you do desire them, because this is something that has been verbalized and communicated throughout the day/week.

 What Does Reassurance Look Like?